djepar/djepar.github.io/BlogEntry.md

 I finished the quiz of week2.

 ### Start the UX Design Process: Empathize, Define, and Ideate by Google
-Finish the first week challenge
+Finish the first week challenge (persona)

 ### Introduction to Databases for Back-End Development by Meta
-Start week 2, the SQL data types sections.
+Start week 2, the SQL data types section.

+## 23 of october
+### Introduction to Databases for Back-End Development by Meta
+I continue week 2, the SQL data types section.

+### Building Interactive Web Pages Using Modern JavaScript by NIIT
+Still working on the first week challenge.
+Now 5/7 work, but they are still some problem with a couple of them.

+### Start the UX Design Process: Empathize, Define, and Ideate by Google
+Finish the video and the second week challenge (user map) Start the third week.